-Peatlands are increasingly being recognized as critical carbon stores in global climate change mitigation efforts.
+Peatlands are increasingly being recognised as critical carbon stores in global climate change mitigation efforts.
 Peatland restoration has been identified as an effective way to reduce carbon emissions and increase carbon sequestration.
 Indonesia, containing the majority of the world’s tropical peatlands, has the opportunity to lead technical innovations in peatland restoration.
-The current drained state of much of Indonesia’s peatland estate renders it susceptible to fire, and the South East Asian Haze is caused by peat soil burning.
+The current drained state of much of Indonesia’s peatland estate renders it susceptible to fire, and the South-East Asian Haze is caused by peat soil burning.
 National and international efforts to restore Indonesia’s vast degraded peatland estate continue to accelerate.

 - Continuing to monitor water, carbon dioxide and methane fluxes as a function of climate and hydrological conditions of a degraded peat forest using the eddy covariance flux tower and Chameleon sensor network installed in SLaM/2018/122.